-On September 3, 2019, the Canadian Labour Congress will begin accepting applications from out-of-status construction workers in the Greater Toronto Area (GTA) who are interested in becoming Canadian permanent residents.
-The program was announced in early July, with both the CLC and Immigration, Refugees and Citizenship Canada (IRCC) unveiling full details on July 26.
+As of January 2, 2020, the Canadian government started accepting applications from out-of-status construction workers in the Greater Toronto Area (GTA) who are interested in becoming Canadian permanent residents.
+The program was announced in July of 2019 and is administered in conjunction with the Canadian Labour Congress (CLC).

 This is a temporary initiative that will enable 500 out-of-status construction workers to apply for permanent resident status.
 The initiative will be available to those employed in the construction industry in the Greater Toronto Area (GTA).

 Who is eligible for the construction workers' immigration pathway?